 - A cannabis-processing license is required, which is not provided by ODA.
 However, ODA can provide on-site consultation assistance, review site plans, or issue a food safety license.

-- ODA will not be able to issue a home (domestic) kitchen processing nor a baking license for the manufacturing of cannabinoid edibles.
+- ODA will not be able to issue a home (domestic) food safety license for the manufacturing of cannabinoid edibles.

 If you are considering manufacturing a cannabinoid edible, visit the Food Safety Program.

 Scales: What kind of scale do I need?